Time’s up: Key considerations for limitation periods in broker negligence claims

 We were recently instructed to defend a broker in a claim brought against both insurer and broker.
 We successfully had the claim against the broker struck out on limitation grounds.

-In light of that experience, we decided to examine the key principles of limitation in broker negligence claims and provide a reminder of when limitation may be used as an effective defence to a claim and even as a means of obtaining an early strike out.
+We examine the key principles of limitation in broker negligence claims and a reminder of when limitation may effectively be used as a defence, or even as a means of obtaining an early strike out.

 The limitation clock in broker claims